The Expat Autopsy

 Inside, you will find real-world expat failure patterns covering housing, landlords, bureaucracy, legal standing, money, digital access, healthcare, social trust, cultural mistakes, collapse points, and rebuilding after illusions break.

-This is a guide to read before the move, during the planning stage, or anytime you feel like your life-abroad dream is starting to rely on too much hope and not enough leverage.
+This is a guide to read before the move, during the planning stage, or anytime your life-abroad dream starts relying on too much hope and not enough leverage.

 Read This Before You Move

-You can spend months researching countries from your laptop and still miss the invisible variable that breaks your entire plan.
+You can spend months researching countries from your laptop and still miss the invisible variable that turns your whole plan upside down.

 You can follow the official rules and still lose.